 To receive a group discount, tickets must be purchased as a group with one transaction.
 Credit card authorization, provided ahead of time, is the preferred method.
 Credit card information is not processed until the day of your visit to ensure that you are charged only for guests in attendance.
 School or district checks, made out to the "National WWI Museum" are also welcome.
 The Museum does not accept personal checks.
 Payment may be made on the day of your visit.

 Is there grant funding available for schools?

-Yes, grant funding is available thanks to the generous donations.
-Qualifying schools receive free admission, sack lunches, and a stipend to assist with student transportation or substitute teacher costs Visit our Grant Assistance page for more information on applying.
+Yes, grant funding is available thanks to the generous donations of our funders.
+Qualifying schools receive free admission, sack lunches, and a stipend to assist with student transportation or substitute teacher costs.
+Visit our Grant Assistance page for more information on applying.

 Do you have any items that can be borrowed for pre-visit learning?